Import Your Own Certificates In Edge Browser

 What Error Message Can Certificates Resolve?

-Adding a certificate to Microsoft Edge can help fix error messages such as:
+Installing a trusted certificate to Microsoft Edge can help fix error messages such as:

 - “There is a problem connecting securely to this website”